duckdb/duckdb-web/_posts/2022-09-30-postgres-scanner.md

 PostgreSQL is designed for traditional [transactional use cases, "OLTP"](https://en.wikipedia.org/wiki/Online_transaction_processing), where rows in tables are created, updated and removed concurrently, and it excels at them.
 But this design decision makes PostgreSQL far less suitable for [analytical use cases, "OLAP"](https://en.wikipedia.org/wiki/Online_analytical_processing), where large chunks of tables are read to create summaries of the stored data.
 Yet there are many use cases where both transactional and analytical use cases are important, for example when trying to gain the latest business intelligence insights into transactional data.

 There have been [some attempts to build database management systems that do well on both workloads, "HTAP"](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing), but in general many design decisions between OLTP and OLAP systems are hard trade-offs, making this endeavour difficult.
-Accepting that [one size does not fit all after all](http://cs.brown.edu/~ugur/fits_all.pdf), systems are often separated, with the transactional application data living in a purpose-built system like PostgreSQL, and a copy of the data being stored in an entirely different DBMS like ClickHouse (or DuckDB of course).
+Accepting that [one size does not fit all after all](http://cs.brown.edu/~ugur/fits_all.pdf), systems are often separated, with the transactional application data living in a purpose-built system like PostgreSQL, and a copy of the data being stored in an entirely different DBMS.
 Using a purpose-built analytical system speeds up analytical queries by several orders of magnitude.

-Unfortunately, maintaining a second DBMS with a copy of the data for analytical purposes can be problematic: The copy will immediately be outdated as new transactions are processed, requiring a complex and non-trivial synchronization setup.
+Unfortunately, maintaining a copy of the data for analytical purposes can be problematic: The copy will immediately be outdated as new transactions are processed, requiring a complex and non-trivial synchronization setup.
 Storing two copies of the database also will require twice the storage space.
 For example, OLTP systems like PostgreSQL traditionally use a row-based data representation, and OLAP systems tend to favor a chunked-columnar data representation.
 You can't have both without maintaining a copy of the data with all the issues that brings with it.
 Also, the SQL syntaxes between whatever OLAP system you're using and Postgres may differ quite significantly.

 But the design space is not as black and white as it seems.
 For example, the OLAP performance in systems like DuckDB does not only come from a chunked-columnar on-disk data representation.
 Much of DuckDB's performance comes from its vectorized query processing engine that is custom-tuned for analytical queries.
 What if DuckDB was able to somehow *read data stored in PostgreSQL*?
 While it seems daunting, we have embarked on a quest to make just this possible.
 Below we describe the design and implementation of a new extension to DuckDB, the so-called "Postgres Scanner".